top of page

 Natural oils from our body, or even oils from our fancy body washes, can affect the adhesive and its ability to bond to our skin.

-If you are doing this straight out of the shower, make sure to dry yourself off completely and not to apply any skin care products that you may use to where you plan on taping.
+If you are doing this straight out of the shower, make sure to dry yourself off completely and not to apply any skin care products you may use to where you plan on taping.

 That does unfortunately include your favorite lotion.